jackshiels/PlantMonitor/README.md

 On the Adafruit Huzzah, the DHT sensor requires power (VCC), a ground pin (GND), and a data pin.
 Furthermore, several resistors were soldered onto a circuit that has two wires wrapped around a pair of nails.
 The circuit created by moisture within the soil passes through these resistors and gets read by the Huzzah.

 Additionally, an Arduino Uno was added to handle the flag servo.
 This servo takes VCC, GND, and a single data pin to address servo rotation.
+A single pin was connected from the Tx on the Huzzah to the Rx on the Arduino Uno.
+Serial signals were routed through this connection to activate the servo on the Arduino Uno.

 Lastly, a Raspberry Pi was added to capture MQTT data in a database and report via a web dashboard.
 This dashboard was composed of InfluxDB for data storage management, Telegraf for MQTT data capture, and Grafana for presentation of this captured data.